wheezard/runtype/README.md

         Value "61 y.o." (type string) is not assignable to type number.
     - Key "picture" is not valid:
         Value "[object Object]" (type object) is not assignable to type string.
-    - Key "description" is not valid:
+    - The key "description" is required but missing from this object.
-        Value "null" (type null) is not assignable to type string.
 */
 ```